2023 Tenant Background Check Guide for Landlords (Rules for All 50 States)

 Virginia Tenant Background Check LawsIn addition to adhering to federal laws regarding a rental background check, Virginia law does allow a landlord to charge an application fee to a prospective tenant for a background check.

-Washington Tenant Background Check LawsIn addition to adhering to federal laws regarding a rental background check, landlords in Washington may charge a potential tenant a background check fee but the fee cannot exceed their actual cost to have the screening completed.
-Also, a landlord must inform the prospective tenant of reasons their application may be declined prior to running their background report.
-[8]
+Washington Tenant Background Check LawsIn addition to adhering to federal laws regarding a rental background check, landlords in Washington may charge a potential tenant a background check fee but the fee cannot exceed the actual cost to have the screening completed.12 Also, a landlord must inform the prospective tenant of reasons their application may be declined prior to running their background report.

 West Virginia Tenant Background Check LawsLandlords in West Virginia should follow all federal regulations regarding a tenant background search.

-Wisconsin Tenant Background Check LawsWisconsin landlords must follow all federal regulations regarding tenant background screening.
+Wisconsin Tenant Background Check LawsWisconsin landlords must follow all federal regulations regarding tenant background screening.10

 Wyoming Tenant Background Check LawsWyoming landlords must follow all federal regulations regarding tenant background checks.